 There is currently no consensus on how to take d in Eq.
 (1) into account in WAsP (Enevoldsen, 2017).
-Many siting engineers use terrain height products from the Space Radar Topography Mission (SRTM) to describe the orography effects in WAsP and WindPRO, which includes the vegetation height in the terrain height, meaning that for forested areas, the displacement height is already included to some extent (Kellndorfer et al., 2004; Crockford and Hui, 2007).
-In Dellwik et al. (2006), a terrain height map that did not include the forest height was used , therefore, and the displacement height was included by adjusting the height of the wind observations as in a post-processing step.
-However, this post-processing approach does not work close to forest edges, since they cause the flow to speed up similar to a terrain height escarpment (Dellwik et al., 2014).
+Many siting engineers use terrain height products from the Space Radar Topography Mission (SRTM) to describe the orography effects, which includes the vegetation height in the terrain height, meaning that for forested areas, the displacement height is already included to some extent (Kellndorfer et al., 2004;

+Crockford and Hui, 2007).
+In Dellwik et al. (2006), a terrain height map that did not include the forest height was used and the displacement height was included by adjusting the height of the wind observations in a post-processing step.
+However, this post-processing approach does not work close to forest edges since they cause the flow to speed up similar to a terrain height escarpment (Dellwik et al., 2014).
 In forested sites, measurement masts are often placed in clearings near forest edges, suggesting that the displacement height is particularly important.
-This study includes an investigation into the impact of adding d to the terrain data on the model predictions.
+This study includes an investigation into the impact of adding d to terrain data on model predictions.

-The performance of the flow modeling depends greatly on the availability of accurate maps of terrain height and z_0 .
-It is common for siting-engineers to use z_0 maps derived from land-use classifications, and many siting tools, such as WindPRO, which uses WAsP as the flow model, provide these maps for download directly in the software.
-These maps are quite useful in that they can be obtained anywhere in the world, and do not require additional time to locate and implement in the siting tool.
-However, because, the land-use categories were not developed for wind energy applications, a specific land use class may not correspond to a unique effect on the wind field.
-Additionally, neither the forest height nor forest density are typically part of land-use classifications making it difficult to apply the relationship suggested by, e.g., Raupach (1994) to forested areas.
-This information may be found either by a site visit, or from the forest owners, but it is difficult to find consistent high-quality information over the large areas required for wind resource assessment.
+The performance of the flow modelling depends greatly on the availability of accurate maps of terrain height and z_0 .
+It is common for siting engineers to use z_0 maps derived from land use classifications, and many siting tools, such as Wind-PRO, provide these maps for download directly in the software.
+These maps are quite useful in that they can be obtained anywhere in the world and do not require additional time to locate and implement in the siting tool.
+However, because the land use categories were not developed for wind energy applications, a specific land use class may not correspond to a unique effect on the wind field.
+Additionally, neither the forest height nor forest density are typically part of land use classifications, making it difficult to apply the relationship suggested by Raupach (1994), for example, to forested areas.
+This information may be found either by a site visit or from the forest owners, but it is difficult to find consistent high-quality information over the large areas required for wind resource assessment.
 This difficulty was one of the starting points for this study and is connected with aim (1) stated above.